Turn internal office hours into FAQ updates

 2. Contradiction sweep against live context

 FAQ table: […].
 Handbook excerpts (paste): […].
-Flag **CONTRADICTS**, **EXTENDS**, or **NEW_TOPIC** per row — no silent rewrite of handbook — bullets only.
+Flag **CONTRADICTS**, **EXTENDS**, or **NEW_TOPIC** per row.
+Do not silently rewrite the handbook.
+Bullets only.

 Why it’s non-obvious: Fresh verbal answers conflict with last quarter’s PDF; surfacing tension early beats shipping confident dual truths (Keep your context files honest and fresh).